gustafnk/microservice-websites/README.md

 ESI and CSI complement each other: ESI can be quite heavyweight, but work really well with including static resources.
 CSI is lightweight, but for static content it would be better for performance to use ESI, especially if the static content contains references to JavaScript or CSS.
 However, the two techniques could very well be used together – use ESI for static content and CSI for dynamic content.
 A nice side-effect of this combination of techniques is that it’s easier to simulate ESI on a local developer machine if the only thing we use ESI for is to include static resources.

 One possible strategy could be to use only CSI in the beginning of a project and when the project matures move some of the CSI elements to ESI instead, where appropriate.
 This way, we defer the investment in the heavier ESI infrastructure until later, allowing us to release earlier and extract value earlier.
-With regards to CSS, there would be a performance penalty to include a `<link rel="stylesheet">` in a CSI transcluded response, but it would still work.
+With regards to CSS, there would be a performance penalty to include a `<link rel="stylesheet">` in a CSI transcluded response (but with HTTP/2 the performance penalty would be limited).
 Later we could – again, if appropriate – use ESI instead of CSI.
-However, we can’t use this strategy with JavaScript, due to the way how browsers load JavaScript, no JavaScript files either needs to be available as shared resources or be included with ESI.
-For more details on this, see the section [Local stylesheets and scripts](#local-stylesheets-and-scripts).
+However, we can’t use this strategy with JavaScript, due to the way how browsers load JavaScript, all JavaScript files either needs to be available as shared resources or be included with ESI.
+For more details on this, see the section [Local stylesheets and scripts](#local-stylesheets-and-scripts)..

 It's also possible to combine ESI and CSI in related parts of the page.
 For example, a header menu could be transcluded with ESI and contain a client side included shopping cart.
 The opposite relationship also works – to include something with CSI that in turn uses ESI to construct a full response.

 <a name="client-side-transclusion-with-h-include"></a>
 ## Client-Side Transclusion with &lt;h-include&gt;

 In this section, we’ll look at how to transclude content on the client-side using the declarative libraries hinclude and &lt;h-include&gt;.
 We’ll also give some general advice when using transclusion.
+For transparency, we want to point out that the author of this article is the creator and core contributor of the &lt;h-include&gt; library.

 <a name="hinclude-and-h-include"></a>
 ### hinclude and &lt;h-include&gt;